renisac/O365-Management-and-Log-Scripts/README.md

 ## Scripts for Log Processing

-A variety of community-developed scripts are provided, supporting log query and retrieval for specific investigative actions.
+A number of community-developed scripts are provided, supporting log query and retrieval, and management actions for specific investigative purposes.
 View the [scripts](scripts) directory.
 Please consider [contributing your helpful scripts](CONTRIBUTING.md).

 ## Log Examples